Andrew Graham

 At the end of Part 1, we learned that Bluetooth-only Electronic Shelf Labels could be updated through any browser that supports the Web Bluetooth API.
 That’s pretty cool, but could we push regular updates to our ESLs by running a script on a server too?
 Can we show glanceable information such as waste collection dates with data that is updated regularly?
 The answer is yes!

-Our HTML page worked really well but in order to convert our existing code to Node.js, we need to solve two problems: getting support for the canvas element; and replacing the Web Bluetooth API with something else.
+Our HTML page works really well but in order to convert our existing code to Node.js, we need to solve two problems: getting support for the canvas element; and replacing the Web Bluetooth API with something else.

 A low resolution black, white and red picture of Queens University Belfast as it would appear on a small shelf label.